 Tabanan Regency in Bali is famous for it’s beautiful rice fields.
 It’s definitely one of the amazing things this island has to offer.
 Search for ‘Bali’s most beautiful rice fields’ on Google and you will find the most popular areas like Jati Luwih and Ubud.
 The rice fields are spectacular to experience in the island of Gods, because of the Balinese Subak (water irrigation) system.
 It’s not just an irrigation system, it’s a way of life for the Balinese farmers.
 The Balinese Subak is a manifestation of the philosophy of Tri Hita Karana:

-More then just a irrigation system: Subak
+More than just an irrigation system: Subak

 The Balinese Subak (irrigation) system is based on spiritual practices, community life, sustainability, water management and productivity.
 This system consists of 5 terraced rice fields and water temples water temples covering nearly 20,000 hectares.
 The main focus of these temples is the management of the water.
 Farmers come together and set up a meeting in these temples to talk about their work on the rice fields.
 The forests around the Subak protects the water supply for the terraced rice fields.

 I’ve noticed that the Balinese woman works just as hard on the rice fields as the man does.
 It’s tough and very physical work.